NEFAC’s Investigative Reporting Fellowships to Be Offered to 25 Journalists; Deadline August 18

-NEFAC provides the tuition-free investigative journalism institute each year for 25 working journalists within the region.
+NEFAC provides the tuition-free investigative journalism institute each year for 25 working journalists within New England.
 It includes workshops and presentations featuring some of the country’s most elite investigative reporters, editors and media attorneys.
-About 300 journalists from about 100 local news organizations have benefited from the New England First Amendment Institute since it began in 2011.
+More than 300 journalists from 100 local news organizations have benefited from the New England First Amendment Institute since it began in 2011.

-Speakers and faculty for this year’s institute will be announced later this summer and fall.
-Previous speakers and faculty include:
+Speakers and faculty for this year’s institute will be announced in the coming months.
+Previous speakers and faculty — among them multiple Pulitzer Prize and Emmy award winners — include:

-Tracy Jan of The Washington Post; Astead Herndon of The New York Times; Stephanie McCrummen, Margaret Sullivan and Scott Higham of The Washington Post; Terence Smith, contributing columnist for the Capital Gazette (Annapolis, Md.); David Cuillier of the University of Arizona School of Journalism; David Barboza of The New York Times; Kathleen Carroll, formerly of the Associated Press; Wesley Lowery, formerly of The Washington Post; The Marshall Project’s Bill Keller, formerly of The New York Times; Pulitzer Prize winners Carol Leonnig of The Washington Post and David Barstow, formerly of The New York Times; ESPN’s Don Van Natta, Jr.; the 2002 Pulitzer Prize-winning Spotlight Team from The Boston Globe; as well as Anna Schecter, a Peabody Award winning producer for NBC; Cindy Galli of ABC News; and Bill Buzenberg, former executive director of the Center for Public Integrity.
-Among many others.
+Sewell Chan of the Texas Tribune; Mark Walker of The New York Times; NPR’s Sacha Pfeiffer; Tracy Jan of The Washington Post; Astead Herndon of The New York Times; Stephanie McCrummen, Margaret Sullivan and Scott Higham of The Washington Post; Terence Smith, contributing columnist for the Capital Gazette (Annapolis, Md.); David Cuillier of the University of Arizona School of Journalism; David Barboza of The New York Times; Kathleen Carroll, formerly of the Associated Press; Wesley Lowery, formerly of The Washington Post; The Marshall Project’s Bill Keller, formerly of The New York Times; Pulitzer Prize winners Carol Leonnig of The Washington Post and David Barstow, formerly of The New York Times; ESPN’s Don Van Natta, Jr.; the 2002 Pulitzer Prize-winning Spotlight Team from The Boston Globe; as well as Anna Schecter, a Peabody Award winning producer for NBC; Cindy Galli of ABC News; and Bill Buzenberg, former executive director of the Center for Public Integrity.